nwfsc-fram/boatnet/bn-modules/projects/bn-auth/README.md

 ## Procedure for adding bn-auth/ login screen to your boatnet project
 [ In Progress ]

 * Use the dev-auth-proxy unless you are going live.
+You will need a proxy.json file and `--proxy-config` argument for `ng serve`
-  * Create proxy.json, see obs-electron for example
+  1. Create proxy.json, see obs-electron for example
-  * In package.json, "start": "ng serve --proxy-config ./proxy.json",
+  2. In package.json, "start": "ng serve --proxy-config ./proxy.json",
-* Add NgRx support to your project.
-Brief version, from  https://ngrx.io/guide/store/install and https://ngrx.io/guide/schematics:
+* Link bn-auth from your project
 ```
-cd your-project
+cd bn-modules
-npm install @ngx/schematics
+npm install
-...
-TODO
+ng build bn-auth
+cd ../your-project
+npm link ../../bn-modules/dist/bn-auth
 ```
-* Add login screen component
-* Add auth guards to your router
+* Add auth guards to your router and login screen component - see obs-electron for example usage.